70B CPU Inference: 2–7 tok/s Without Buying GPUs

 OOM crashes with 27B models aren't always about VRAM.
 Context length, quantization, and Windows memory limits are fixable without buying new hardware.

 24GB fits DeepSeek V4 quantized.
 96GB runs full 1M context.
-We tested which tier is worth the cost jump—and when the API beats building hardware.
+This guide breaks down which tier is worth the cost jump—and when the API beats building hardware.

 Two used RTX 3090s give you 48GB VRAM for $1,400–1,500 total.
 Run Llama 70B at 16+ tok/s.
 Complete parts list, motherboard gotchas, and benchmarks.